efcasado/betradar_uof_sdk/README.md

 safe to act on.
 A gap in the message stream can happen on first connect, reconnect, or alive heartbeat timeout.
 When a gap is detected, the SDK:

-1. Reads `Store` for the last stable alive timestamp for the producer.
+1. Uses the checkpoint in the monitor's in-memory snapshot, loaded from its store at startup.
 2. Calls `UOF.API.Recovery.recover/2` with a unique `request_id`.
 3. Requests incremental recovery if a checkpoint exists, or full recovery if it does not.